mahmood-yaser/travelapp/README.md

 ----Then I have run this pulled command to get new repo from github, 'git pull https://github.com/johnthebrit/AzureMasterClass.git'

--I can load this and work within git
+-I can load this and work within git to practive

+--------GIT complete code can be checked from this repo : git pull https://github.com/johnthebrit/DevOpsMC.git I have created new directory and then pull the aove repo.
+Within which there is '> Part02MasterGit  > Script.ps1 ' this file got all the necessory script